Archly Finance Tokenomics

 Represent $Arc distributed to $veArc holders in order to reduce the voting power dilution.

-These rewards are available for claim as these accrue and are streaming proportionally to all $veArc holders.
+These rewards are available for claim each week in the next epoch (Thursdays at 00:00 UTC) proportionally to all $veArc holders.

 Rewards claim